 How To Use Elf On The Shelf Rules

-If this happens, simply explain to your child that the elf lost its magic for the next 24 hours and can’t fly back to the North Pole until he/she gets their magic back.
+He/she won’t be able to fly back to the North Pole until he/she gets their magic back.

 Save Your Sanity This Holiday Season & Grab Your Christmas Elf Kit Today!